-Objective 1 - Establishing principal statutory obligations and organisational objectives statutory obligations Examples of Assurance: Walsall evidence: 1.
-Responsibilities for statutory obligations are formally established Inspection of: Walsall Constitution (recording individual officer and member responsibilities), including scheme of delegations, which was revised in 2006/07.
-Delegations were further revised and approved in May 2009.
-Code of Conduct for members (and officers Minutes of delegations to officers and committees available - council, cabinet, scrutiny, standards committee, audit committee Terms of reference of relevant committees are in Constitution and approved by Council CFO, Monitoring officer and other key officer job descriptions set out responsibilities 2.
-Record held of statutory obligations Structure charts exist.
-Accessible record of statutory obligations (e.g. finance, HR and legal library in place).
-Constitution and scheme of delegations Central register of members and officers interest Central gifts and hospitality registers in 3.
-Effective procedures to identify, evaluate, communicate, implement, comply with and monitor legislative changes exist and are used place and maintained Appointment of suitably qualified and experienced officers, selected against accurate and specific job descriptions and person specifications identifying specifi8c competencies and qualifications.
+T Examples of Assurance: Walsall evidence: Responsibilities for statutory obligations are formally established Inspection of: Walsall Constitution (recording individual officer and member responsibilities), including a scheme of delegations which was revised in 2009/10.
+Code of Conduct for members (and officers Minutes of delegations to officers and committees available - council, cabinet, scrutiny, standards committee, audit committee Terms of reference of relevant committees are in the Constitution and approved by Council CFO, Monitoring officer and other key officer job descriptions set out responsibilities Structure charts exist.
+2. Record held of statutory obligations Accessible record of statutory obligations (e.g. finance, HR and legal library in place).
+Constitution and scheme of delegations Central register of members and officers interest Central gifts and hospitality registers in place and maintained 3.
+Effective procedures to identify, evaluate, communicate, implement, comply with and monitor legislative changes exist and are used Appointment of suitably qualified and experienced officers, selected against accurate and specific job descriptions and person specifications identifying specifi8c competencies and qualifications.
 Corporate and specific induction.
 Ongoing professional training and development.
 All reports to members and officers contain sections on legal, financial, HR and other implications of policy, issue, etc. Awareness training for legislative and other changes - DDA, Age discrimination, etc. Statutory officers posts attend CMT, Council, Senior finance attendee at directorate management teams.
 Forthcoming legislative changes reported as part of budget.
 Monitoring officer/CFO receive correspondence from Government offices and professional bodies.
 Statutory officers are part of recognised professional networks, bodies etc.